-A risk matrix is a helpful tool for fully understanding the risk you face and the effect it can have on your project.
-The more you understand the risk, the better your risk response plan is going to be.
+A risk matrix template is a helpful tool for fully understanding the risk you face and the effect it can have on your project.
 A risk matrix template gives you a way to carefully assess the risk and develop a comprehensive response plan.

 👉 Get started with this risk matrix template.